 A candidate’s rank in UPSC Civil Service Exam depends only on the mark scored in Main and Interview.
 The main exam has 1750 marks while interview has 275 marks.

 The written examination (main) will consist of the following nine papers, but only 7 papers will be counted for final merit ranking.
 For the rest two papers, the candidate should secure minimum marks prescribed by UPSC each year.

 1. Paper‐I: (Essay) – 250 Marks

 2. Paper‐2: (General Studies 1) – 250 Marks.

 General Studies 1 Paper Syllabus for UPSC Civil Services Mains Exam consists of the below major areas: Indian Heritage and Culture, History and Geography of the World and Society.
-Detailed syllabus is given below:
+The detailed syllabus is given below: